WonderSeven/DeepAugNet/README.md

 ### Introduction
-This is the official implement of DeepAugNet.
-The code shall be updated here.
+This is the demo of DeepAugNet.

 ### Demo
 <video src="./figs/demo.mp4" width="520" height="400"
 controls="controls"></video>